Skip to main content Skip to secondary navigation

 Do I have to memorize everyone's name and pronoun?

 Remembering names and pronouns can be difficult for anyone, especially in large lecture courses.
-Using students’ names instead of pronouns or using they/them for everyone is a good practice.
-Practice using names and they/them for everyone equally, not just for the students you don't know or remember.
+Using students’ names instead of pronouns or using they/them for everyone can work if you practice using names and they/them for everyone, not just for the students you don't know or remember.

 Consider these practices to help you and your students remember pronouns and foster a gender-inclusive environment.